2021 Kabul airport attack: Reactions and response

 Through a tweet by their spokesperson, the Taliban condemned the attack, saying "evil circles will be strictly stopped".
-The Taliban later announced that they would take every possible measure to capture IS-KP leader, Shahab al-Muhajir.
-Abdullah Abdullah, former Chief Executive of Afghanistan and current National Coalition of Afghanistan leader, condemned the attack.
+The Taliban later announced that they would take every possible measure to capture ISIS–K leader, Shahab al-Muhajir.
+Abdullah Abdullah, former Chief Executive of Afghanistan and National Coalition of Afghanistan leader, condemned the attack.
 Some civilians claimed to reporters that the attack had strengthened their resolve to leave the country for fear of more attacks.

-US President Biden made a public address following the attack.
-He honored the US service members who were killed, calling them "heroes" and saying they lost their lives "in the service of liberty", and also expressed deep sorrow for the Afghan victims.
-Biden said to those who wished harm upon the US that "we will hunt you down and make you pay".
+U.S. President Biden made a public address following the attack.
+He honored the U.S. service members who were killed, calling them "heroes" and saying they lost their lives "in the service of liberty", and also expressed deep sorrow for the Afghan victims.
+Biden said to those who wished harm upon the U.S. that "we will hunt you down and make you pay".
 The United Kingdom government also said that they will continue Operation Pitting, the evacuation from Afghanistan.

 Many nations expressed condemnation for the Kabul airport attack and solidarity with the victims and troops conducting evacuations at the airport.
 The attack was also condemned by the European Commission and the United Nations.
-German Chancellor Angela Merkel cancelled an upcoming trip to Israel, and would stay in Germany to monitor the evacuation of German troops.
+German Chancellor Angela Merkel cancelled a planned trip to Israel, instead staying in Germany to monitor the evacuation of German troops.
 Biden also rescheduled a meeting with visiting Israeli Prime Minister Naftali Bennett because of the attack.
 The United Kingdom said civilian evacuations would continue in spite of the attack.

-US airstrikes
+During the 2024 State of the Union Address the father of a Kareem Nikoui, who was killed by the bombing at the 2021 Kabul airport attack, was arrested within the United States Capitol for "heckling" during the speech.